-Two buildings were constructed, one was for the educational and industrial departments, the other was for the custodial and asylum department.
+Two buildings were constructed; one was for the educational and industrial departments, and the other was for the custodial and asylum departments.
 The institution was required to house no less than 500 patients, or inmates as they were called, at a time.

 The buildings were designed by Phillip H. Johnson, had two stories, and were made of terracotta, granite, and red brick.
 They were all connected with fireproof tunnels and walkways used for transporting residents from building to building.

-Residents were admitted and classified into mental categories of ‘imbecile or insane,’ into physical categories of ‘epileptic or healthy’ and into dental categories of ‘good, poor, or treated teeth’ upon their arrival.
-Residents were then assigned a job, such as shoe making, farming, laundry, sewing, painting, or mattress making to name a few.
+Residents were admitted and classified into mental categories of ‘imbecile or insane,’ into physical categories of ‘epileptic or healthy’, and into dental categories of ‘good, poor, or treated teeth’ upon their arrival.
+Residents were then assigned jobs, such as shoe making, farming, laundry, sewing, painting, or mattress making, to name a few.

 Mental Health Misunderstood

-In 1913, the knowledge and awareness of mental health disorders was highly misunderstood.
+In 1913, the knowledge and awareness of mental health disorders were highly misunderstood.
 State legislature declared that disabled people were unfit for citizenship and posed a menace to the peace, and thus recommended a program for custodial care.
-Furthermore, legislature desired preventing the ‘intermixing of genes’ of those at the asylum and the general population.
+Furthermore, the legislature desired to prevent the ‘intermixing of genes’ of those at the asylum and the general population.
 Pennhurst’s Chief Physician quoted Henry H. Goddard, a eugenicist:

 “Every feeble-minded person is a potential criminal.
 The general public, although more convinced today than ever before that it is a good thing to segregate the idiot or the distinct imbecile, they have not as yet been convinced as to the proper treatment of the defective delinquent, which is the brighter and more dangerous individual.”Henry H. Goddard